rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ```

 ### 2.5.4 Understand polymorphism and how it enables code generalisation
+- Polymorphism enables a single method to be used in different ways depending on the object that invokes it
 Exclude: method overload and multiple inheritance

 # Section 3: Data and Information